MortalityReporting/RavenDocs/docs/source/technicalManual/libraries.rst

 profiles in US PH, US Core, and ODH are implemented.
 The rest of the profiles will be added based on the needs.

 MDI .NET libraries are available for download from nuget.org.
 Simply search by "MDI FHIR" at the nuget manager in Visual Studio.
-If you want to download nuget.org, then the link will be https://www.nuget.org/packages?q=MDI+FHIR.
-The result will show up as follow,
+If you want to download from nuget.org, then the link will be https://www.nuget.org/packages?q=MDI+FHIR.
+The result will show up as follow, and C# developers need to install all four of libraries,

 .. image::
    ../images/mdi_in_nuget.png